Unlock Your Fitness Potential: A Guide to Training for Your Body Type

 3. Endomorph: The Stocky Build

 Characteristics: Endomorphs have a rounder build with higher body fat (>20% for men, >30% for women) and a slower metabolism.
-A 2021 Obesity Reviews study notes a 5–7% lower RMR than mesomorphs, making fat loss harder, though muscle gain is achievable.
+A 5–7% lower RMR than mesomorphs, making fat loss harder, though muscle gain is achievable.

 Training Strategies:

-Combine Strength and Cardio: A 2023 Journal of Obesity study found high-rep strength training (10–15 reps at 50–70% 1RM) with 3–4 cardio sessions (30–45 minutes at 60–75% max heart rate) boosts metabolism and fat loss.
+Combine Strength and Cardio: Recommended high-rep strength training (10–15 reps at 50–70% 1RM) with 3–4 cardio sessions (30–45 minutes at 60–75% max heart rate) boosts metabolism and fat loss [12].
 Use exercises like kettlebell swings, push-ups, and squats.

-Consistency Matters: Training 4–5 days per week increases energy expenditure by 10–15%, per a 2020 International Journal of Obesity study, countering slower metabolisms.
+Consistency Matters: Training 4–5 days per week increases energy expenditure by 10–15% countering slower metabolisms [14].

 Example Routine: